freedom-foundation/Peeranoia_Framework/README.md

 To learn more read [Zangler](https://github.com/freedom-foundation/Peeranoia_Framework/blob/main/Zangerl_Thesis.4c326f00aa69c19d47b794ba3e521b09.pdf).

 <h5>Who maintains and contributes to the project</h5>
-I, Sovereign Jason M. Christos in my capacity of freedom-foundation maintain's the PEERANOIA framework project.
+I, Sovereign Jason M. Christos the First in my capacity of freedom-foundation maintain's administrator and overseer of the PEERANOIA framework project.

 [Security guidelines for this project](docs/SECURITY.md)